JulienBernard3383279/pico-rectangle/README.md

 - Plug in your Raspberry Pico to your computer by holding pin GP26 (the CRight button in the advised pinout) via USB (i.e BOOTSEL mode), or while holding the "BOOTSEL" white button on the board.

 - The board should appear as an external drive.
 Put the .uf2 in there.
 The board should disconnect and be ready for use.
+  - If you reconnect the board in BOOTSEL mode, you may not see the .uf2 file anymore.
+This is normal, expected behavior.

 ### How to wire the board: